Constantine Scollen: Memorials

 In 1939, a cairn was built at Jumping Pound to mark the site of the first chapel built by Alexis Cardinal, for Father Scollen.
 It used some of the stones which were part of the original hearth and chimney and is just south of the town of Cochrane, Calgary, Alberta.
 In 1976, it was designated as a Canadian National Historic site.

 The Father Scollen School, Scollen Street and Scollen Bridge, all in Calgary, Alberta, Canada, were named in his honour.

 His grave-marker in the priests' section of Calvary Cemetery, Dayton, Ohio USA shows his name incorrectly as "Cornelius."
 His date of birth is also shown incorrectly.
-This is understandable because to everyone who knew him, in Ohio, he was simply "Father Con".
-They assumed his Christian name and guessed his year of birth.
+Following research by Michael Quinn of Ohio, we now know that Scollen deliberately gave a misleading name to the bishop when he arrived in Dayton Ohio in 1898.
+He did not want his former colleagues in the Oblates to be able to trace him.
+He possibly, also, gave a misleading date of birth, for the same reason.
 The cemetery authorities have wisely retained the historic original marker but kindly added a notice giving the correct details, and quoting part of this Wikipedia entry.